PSAC women's basketball tournament

 The Pennsylvania State Athletic Conference (PSAC) women's basketball tournament is the annual conference women's basketball championship tournament for the Pennsylvania State Athletic Conference.
 It is a single-elimination tournament and seeding is based on regular season records.

 The tournament has been held each year since 1980.

-The winner, named conference champion, receives the PSAC's automatic bid to the NCAA Women's Division II Basketball Championship.
+The winner receives the PSAC's automatic bid to the NCAA Women's Division II Basketball Championship.